 Cat Stuck Up A Tree?

 If you locate your missing cat trapped up in a tree and you need assistance, visit the Cat in a Tree Rescue.
+If you live in Western Washington you can contact Canopy Cat Rescue, a non-profit organization that specializes in cats stuck in trees.
 They maintain an international listing of tree climbers who offer rescue services for cats trapped in a tree.
 Their website also contains additional helpful information about how cats behave when trapped in trees and what to do if your cat is trapped on top of a utility pole.